Saaharp/Java-Xpress/README.md

 <!--![image](https://user-images.githubusercontent.com/102547132/188667403-9f9a56a3-98e1-4804-abf0-29f21eccdfb5.png) -->
 ![image](https://user-images.githubusercontent.com/102547132/188667899-ce09932f-6a64-4f23-8903-4dcb2d2281ed.png)

-A Coffee Shop Employee App that is built using the MVC Architecture, we have also implemented "authorization" so individuals can sign up.
+Cashiers can take coffee orders from customers with their names.
+Baristas can login to the app and see orders that have been made and mark them as complete.

 # Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added
+- It's a beginner level app created to demonstrate how MVC concept and logins are added

----

-# Who is this for?

-- It's for beginners & intermediates with little more experience, to help understand the various aspects of building a node app with some complex features

 ---

 # Packages/Dependencies used